 The second option is chicken thighs.
 Chicken thighs have more fat and therefore will stay more moist and tender when cooked.
-If you aren't overly concerned about calories, fat, or points - then chicken thighs will result in the juiciest chicken tacos.
+If you aren't overly concerned about calories, or fat - then chicken thighs will result in the juiciest chicken tacos.
 Trim them before cooking, removing any excess fat.
 Cut the chicken thighs into chunks and follow the recipe directions as written.
 Chicken thighs will take 8-10 minutes in a skillet.

-If you decide to use ground chicken, you will want to start by adding about one teaspoon of cornstarch to the two tablespoons taco seasoning per pound.
+If you decide to use ground chicken, you will want to start by adding about one teaspoon of cornstarch to the two tablespoons of taco seasoning per pound.
 This helps thicken the sauce.
 Start by browning the chicken.
 Then add the taco seasoning (with the added cornstarch) and 1/3 cup of water or chicken broth.
 Bring to a simmer and then turn off the heat.
 Let the sauce thicken for 2-3 minutes.

 What to serve with chicken tacos?